 The candidate organizes a meeting with her/his selected PhD program representative (mentor) to briefly discuss how she/he has settled into the new environment and into her/his project.

 Submit the proposition of candidacy exam committee (link to the PhD rules and link to the MD-PhD rules) to the doctoral program office.
 Throughout the doctoral thesis work and starting at the submission of the documents for the candidacy exam, PhD students are obliged to submit an annual report that is signed by themselves, their thesis director, their co-director if applicable, as well as by their mentor.

 Submission of the Research Plan (link to the PhD rules) to all committee members and to the doctoral program office.

 A minimum of 4 credits must have been acquired before the CE.
-Typically 3 Research Rotation Modules have been attended (mandatory during the 1st year).
+The 3 mandatory Research Rotation Modules must be attended during the first 2 years.